MicrosoftDocs/sql-docs/docs/advanced-analytics/known-issues-for-sql-server-machine-learning-services.md

 ### Data import and manipulation using RevoScaleR

-When the **varchar** columns are read from a database, white space is trimmed.
+When **varchar** columns are read from a database, white space is trimmed.
 To prevent this, enclose strings in non-white-space characters.

-When functions such as `rxDataStep` are used to create database tables with **varchar** columns, the column width is estimated based on a sample of the data.
+When functions such as `rxDataStep` are used to create database tables that have **varchar** columns, the column width is estimated based on a sample of the data.
 If the width can vary, it might be necessary to pad all strings to a common length.

 Using a transform to change a variable's data type is not supported when repeated calls to `rxImport` or `rxTextToXdf` are used to import and append rows, combining multiple input files into a single .xdf file.